junaidshk/online-viewership/README.md

-# Netflix Hotstar Customer Decline Cause Prediction
+# Digital Media Customer Decline Cause Prediction

-Finding the cause of decline in number of customers using the streaming and other services provided by Netflix, Hotstar, etc.
+A digital media company had launched a show.
+Initially, the show got a good response, but then witnessed a decline in viewership.
+The company wants to figure out what is the cause for this decline.